Lab members

 San Diego State University

-Alicia Stevers completed her PhD at the University of Michigan in 2020 and now works as a lecturer in Linguistics at San Diego State University, in addition to being involved in the Language Contact and Cognition Lab here at Penn.
-Her work primarily has used corpus and experimental methods to test pragmatic and sociopragmatic questions, specifically around determiner constructions and notions of givenness.
+Alicia Stevers is a lecturer in Linguistics at San Diego State University.
+She completed her PhD at the University of Michigan in 2020.
+Her work focuses on corpus and experimental methods to test pragmatic and sociopragmatic questions, specifically around determiner constructions and notions of givenness.
 In her spare time, she enjoys sewing, baking, and spending time with her husband, Dan and their two little boys, Emmett and Sunny.

 PhD Student